zamazan4ik/wallpaper_server/README.md

-# wallpaper_server
+# Wallpaper service
-Serves wallpaper from a source
+Serves wallpaper from a source in safe and blazing fast manner :)